ivan-kleshnin/react-fundamentals-course/README.md

 ### 🛠 Bonus Practice

-- Compare alternative solutions with a single `useState`, multiple `useState`, single `useReducer` for the same case (do all implementations you can imagine).
+- Implement three versions of 3.1: with a single `useState`, multiple `useState`, single `useReducer` for the same case (do all implementations you can imagine).
 - Experiment with [Immer](https://github.com/immerjs/immer) library (state management helper).
 - Experiment with any dedicated state management library e.g. [Zustand](https://github.com/pmndrs/zustand).